In most cases, selling a house on Craigslist isn't a good idea.

 Low-commission real estate agents offer the full spectrum of services from traditional real estate agents but at significantly reduced fees.
 For example, some provide listing rates as low as 1.5%, well below the national average of 2.83%.

-However, be cautious of low-commission realtors associated with brokers enforcing high minimum fees, sometimes reaching up to $8,500.
+However, be cautious of low-commission realtors associated with brokers enforcing high minimum fees, sometimes up to $8,500.
 Such fees can eliminate any savings, especially if your home is at a lower price point.

 Carefully compare brokers and understand their fee structures before deciding to ensure they align with your financial goals.